DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/Documents/AD9744 Ersatz Eval Board Rev. A User Guide.md

 # Assembly

 The erstaz eval board is able to be soldered by hand.
 The footprints of many components have been extended to make the soldering process easier.
-It is reccomended to follow the general guidelines below when soldering components to the board.
+It is recommended to follow the general guidelines below when soldering components to the board.

   - Place and solder U1 (AD9744)
   - Place and solder all 0603 and 0805 size components (resistors, capacitors, LED)
   - Place and solder C14 (100uF)
-  - Place and solder all through-hole components (pin headers, termianal block, test points, SMA connectors)
+  - Place and solder all through-hole components (pin headers, terminal block, test points, SMA connectors)
-  - Attach standoffs or mounting hardware (optional)
+  - Attach standoffs or mounting hardware (optional, recommended)

 # Interfaces